dgoldman-msft/Get-ModulePaths/README.md

 ﻿# Description

-Insert a useful description for the Get-ModulePaths project here.

-Remember, it's the first thing a visitor will see.
+This is the Get-ModulePaths sample project.
+This is a full scafoling project created using Invoke-PSMDTemplate from the PSModuleDevelopment module

 # Project Setup Instructions
 ## Working with the layout